my-mg/BrowsX/README.md

-# BrowsX [ABSTRACTION LIBRARY COMPONENT AND SAMPLE]
+# BrowsX

     L I C E N S E
-    Version 2.0, xx February 2021
+    Version 3.0, 18 July 2021
     By Alexander Eric@Eric Lapin
     HARAM HARAM SOFTWARE INC

     TOOLS INFORMATIONS
     * This tools was publish without any Halal Certification
     * Category of tools: Non Halal Software Development
-    * Any Software publish also not baptize from any church reverence
+    * Any Software publish also not baptize from any church,mosque or any prayer place's reverences
-    * Sincerely, non-halal software writter, Alexander Eric.
+    * Sincerely, non-halal software writter: Alexander Eric.

-# COPYRIGHT HARAM-HARAM SOFTWARE
+## COPYRIGHT HARAM-HARAM SOFTWARE

     APPENDIX: How to apply the Non-Halal Certificate License to your build.